C0D3X-25/Project_Dice/README.md

 The game is divided into zones, each with a specific theme and unique events.

 ## Characters
-Every character (player and enemy) has the following stats:
+Every character (player and enemy) has the following attributes:
 - **Life**: The amount of life the character has.
 When it reaches 0, the character dies permanently (almost).
-- **Armor**: The most common way to protect a character; it absorbs most damage.
-Armor is remove when the character is starting is turn.
+- **Armour**: The most common way to protect a character; it absorbs most damage.
+Armour is remove when the character is starting is turn.
 - **Strength**: Focuses on capacities that deal high damage in a single hit to one or nearby enemies.
 Increases the ability to equip heavy items.
 - **Dexterity**: Focuses on capacities that deal multiple hits to a single enemy.
 Increases the character's speed.
 - **Constitution**: Focuses on capacities that use life for their effects.
 Increases the character's life.